 We crossed to Dingle peninsula – famous for its abnormally beautiful nature (and that’s a serious title in Ireland) and some archaeological finds.
 We were attracted to book a boat trip from the only town on the peninsula, Dingle, to see the famous local Fungie dolphins.
 It turned out to be a stunning boat trip around the harbor – and Fungie turned out to be a particular bottle-nosed dolphin, not the whole family or the species.
 So our buddy Fungie, a.k.a the Dingle dolphin is world-famous for his friendliness and appearances whenever there are people around.
 We managed to spot him quite a few times for our one-hour trip and it took us a few more hours to realize it’s one dolphin and he’s a celebrity.
 Hope he’s smarter than us.

-We finished the day with a ferry ride to County Clare and Kilrush (not much going on at evenings but still charming town).
+We finished the day with a ferry ride to County Clare and Kilrush (not much going on at evenings but a still charming town).
 It was a very rainy ferry trip but we had another Airbnb catch with a lovely host who had considered every little detail and most importantly – told us amazing unknown places to visit.
 So we had a packed itinerary for the next day…

 Day 5: Kilrush – Kilkee – Loop Head – Cliffs of Moher – Burren – Galway

 We reached Kilkee while there was plenty of sunshine and wind – with that combination we enjoyed the views and a short hike over the cliffs.
 Another dramatic scenery just for ourselves.
-On the road we got the company of several rainbows, rain and sun, and we reached the deserted Loop Head Lighthouse.
+On the road, we got the company of several rainbows, rain, and sun, and we reached the deserted Loop Head Lighthouse.
 Magnificent place, where you can walk all the way down to dangerous cliffs and enjoy panoramic views.
 We hurried to the much more popular and crowded Cliffs of Moher.
 Even with all the people and that nasty wind, and the entrance fee – it was worth it and we wish we had more time and better weather to explore the cliffs and the whole reserve.